 Under state law, parties claiming injuries are subject to comparative negligence statutes, in which the percentage of blame for an accident is assigned to the appropriate parties.
 Pedestrians who are partly to blame for an accident, for instance, one who crosses a road outside a crosswalk when one is available, can still recover damages as long as he or she is less than 50 percent at fault.
 However, the damages award will be reduced by the percentage that the pedestrian is at fault.

 For example, if a pedestrian crossing outside a crosswalk is hit and injured by a speeding driver, the court might find the pedestrian to be 10 percent responsible for the accident.
 In this case, if he or she is awarded $1,000,000 in damages, the award will be reduced by 10 percent to $900,000.
-Regardless of a plaintiff’s circumstances, a Sandusky attorney will fight for an individual’s right to damages, even if the pedestrian violated a state traffic law.
+Regardless of a plaintiff’s circumstances, an attorney will fight for an individual’s right to damages, even if the pedestrian violated a state traffic law.

-Sandusky Pedestrians, Traffic Laws, and the Right to Compensation
+Pedestrians, Traffic Laws, and the Right to Compensation

 Motorists and pedestrians have a duty to obey state traffic laws.
 If a motorist was reckless and injured the pedestrian, the injured party should contact legal assistance to fight for compensation as soon as possible.